Our Team

 Board of Directors

-Stephen Young, MA
+Stephen Young, president

 Stephen is a teacher and founder of the Civics Education Network, an organization dedicated to improving the teaching of civics and politics in Ontario’s schools.
 He was also a long time member of the Toronto Public Space Committee, where his work focused on issues of CCTV cameras and privacy in public space as well as ‘place making’.

-Bruce Gavin Ward
+Bruce Gavin Ward, secretary

 Bruce is highly engaged in Toronto’s civic community as well as public spaces, helping to set up the Toronto Centre for Active Transportation as well as the Toronto Bike Union.
 In addition, Bruce has held integral and leading roles in the Community Bicycle Network, the Dupont Improvement Group, and Architecture for Humanity Toronto.

-Felix Chakirov, MA
+Felix Chakirov, treasurer

-Felix Chakirov hold a BA and MA from the University of Toronto.
+Felix Chakirov holds a BA and MA from the University of Toronto.
 He is currently enrolled in the JD program at the Osgoode Hall Law School.
 His professional interests include Immigration, Constitutional and Human Rights laws.

 Board of Advisors